RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/radar-camera-sensor-fusion.md

 title: 'Radar Camera Sensor Fusion '
 published: true
 ---
 Fusing data from multiple sensor is an integral part of the perception system of robots and especially Autonomous Vehicles.
 The fusion becomes specially useful when the data coming from the different sensors gives complementary information.
 In this tutorial we give an introduction to Radar Camera sensor fusion for tracking oncoming vehicles.
-A camera is helpful in detection of vehicles in the short range while radar performs really well for long range vehicle detection.

-We will first go through the details regarding the data obtained and the processing required for the individual sensors and then go through the sensor fusion and tracking the part.

-Recovering the 3D velocity of the vehicles solely based on vision is very challenging and inaccurate, especially for long-range detection.
+A camera is helpful in detection of vehicles in the short range, however recovering the 3D velocity of the vehicles solely based on vision is very challenging and inaccurate, especially for long-range detection.
+This is where the RADAR comes into play.
 RADAR is excellent for determining the speed of oncoming vehicles and operation in adverse weather and lighting conditions, whereas the camera provides rich visual features required for object classification.

 The position and velocity estimates are improved through the sensor fusion of RADAR and camera.
+We will first go through the details regarding the data obtained and the processing required for the individual sensors and then go through the sensor fusion and tracking the part.

+TODO: shift this to ipm
 Although sensor fusion is currently not complete, some of the sub-tasks such as Inverse Perspective Mapping and RADAR integration have been completed this semester.
 The idea behind this is to create a birds-eye-view of the environment around the vehicle by using a perspective transformation.
 Using this birds-eye-view representation and some known priors such as camera parameters and extrinsic with respect to a calibration checkerboard, all the vehicles can be mapped to their positions in the real-world.
 Fusion of this data along with RADAR targets can provide us reliable states of all vehicles in the scene.
 Finally, an occupancy grid will be generated which can be used for prediction and planning.

 ## Camera